9dots/9dots.io-pages/OqnvabQ.md

 ---

 ## Lesson Overview
-In this final lesson, students present their product presentations to a panel of peers and judges.
+In this final lesson, students present their product presentations to a panel of judges.
+The judges will have a rubric for scoring the presentations.
+Students are judged on their product, visual aide, and ability to present their product.

 ## Setup